timsmith96/odinbook/README.md

 - Users can view and delete their own posts
 - Users can view and create comments on posts
 - Fully responsive layout and design
+- Feature for users to log into the app without creating an account - via the demo button

 ## Demo